Skip to main content

 Other IMF aspects and text on Charism of Mercy

-The Mission Contatcs People
+The Mission Contact People

 The Mission Contact People are mandated by the Boards of Directors of the IMF member organizations to promote and convey the values of the Charism of Mercy within the organizations.